navegotel/openratecache/README.md

 ## Operation ##

+OpenRateCache is meant to run on 64bit Linux systems.
+If you are adventureous you can compile windows binaries and give it a try.
+But why would you want to do this?
+Life is too short to be wasted with running windows on servers.

 Except for GET which uses a normal query string, all other operations use json for both request and response.
 Make sure to use utf-8, especially when you are on Windows.

 ### Rate import format ###